Executive Director Job Description & Application Information

 Palmer Museum of History and Art

-The Executive Director (ED) of the Palmer Museum of History and Art works with the Board of Directors to develop and maintain a vibrant and informative Museum.
+The Executive Director (ED) of the Palmer Museum of History and Art works with the Board of Directors to develop and maintain a vibrant and informative Museum and Visitor Center.
 The ED administers Board policies and cooperates with the community to ensure the Museum’s place as a center of the Palmer area and the Visitor Center's role as an inviting representative of the community and environs.

 The Museum interprets area history and culture through collection of artifacts, presentation of information, acquisition of art, and participation in events.
 The ED: